SubnauticaModding/Nautilus-Proto/Nautilus/Documentation/tutorials/story-goals.md

 ## Summary

-The Story Goal system is a powerful tool for creating story-driven progression in Subnautica mods.
+The Story Goal system is a powerful tool for creating story and exploration-driven progression in Subnautica mods.
 By using the methods within the `StoryGoalHandler` class, you can easily add goals and customize their effects upon completion.